ConnectOnionConnectOnion

 # Useful for: reflection, chain-of-thought, meta-cognition

-Fires after each successful tool execution
+Fires before EACH individual tool execution

 main.py